Advanced Facilitation Online Master Classes

 Jane was the facilitator and one of the architects of the Lost Conversations Group, co-authoring the book Lost Conversations: Finding New Ways for Black and White Australians to Lead Together, and has continued her passion for this work as an Associate of Collaboration for Impact where she is a facilitator specializing in Deep Collaboration between First Nation Peoples and Other Australians.

 Jane’s qualifications include a Doctorate in Clinical Psychology, a Bachelor of Social Work, a Graduate Diploma in Education and a Diploma of Traditional Chinese Medicine.
-She is an Accredited Coach (with the International Coaching Federation), Process Work Diplomate, accredited Deep Democracy facilitator, member of the International Association of Process Oriented Psychology, and a founding member and the Director of Training of ANZPOP.
+She is an Accredited Coach (with the International Coaching Federation), Process Work Diplomate, accredited Deep Democracy facilitator, member of the International Association of Process Oriented Psychology, and a founding member of ANZPOP.

 Beck is a Facilitator, Coach, Psychotherapist and Consultant with a background in Theatre and Community Cultural Development.
 She has worked in the social change space for the past 19 years, with seven years in the mental health and homelessness sectors.